Differences Between Meraki & Radius Integration

 - Proximity system checks to see if membership registered for grants internet access or not.
 If it does it leverages Meraki's API to provision device for life of user's membership.
 User will not see splash page again as long as user has paid membership.
 As soon as user's membership expires their device is reprovisioned and user is kicked off network.

-- For conference room bookings Meraki automatically generates new network for guests for duration of meeting.
-Once meeting is over Meraki tears down network.
+- For conference room bookings Meraki automatically creates a new SSID for guests for the duration of the reservation.
+Once the reservation is over Meraki tears down network.

 - User selects network and enters username and password (same login credentials to log into Proximity site)

-- User can't log into wifi network if they don't have username or password set up within Proximity Network first.
+- User can't log into wifi network if they don't have username or password set up within the Proximity Network and have an active membership at the space that grants them internet access.

-- In 'New Membership' email in Proximity space manager can then ask new members to join other network.
+- In the "New Membership" email the space manager can add copy to ask new members to join the RADIUS network.

 Main Differences Between the Two